Hartfield Academy

-Hartfield Academy (or simply known as Hartfield) is an independent private school in Rankin County, Mississippi, United States.
-The school hosts K3–12th and has two campuses, West and East.
-Hartfield's main west campus, located in Flowood, Mississippi, is home to grades 3rd–12th, and Hartfield's smaller east campus, located in Brandon, Mississippi, is home to grades K3–2nd.
+Hartfield Academy (or simply known as Hartfield) is an independent private school located in Rankin County, Mississippi, United States.
+The school fosters K3-12th grade and has two campuses, West and East.
+Hartfield's main west campus, located in Flowood, is home to grades 3rd–12th, and Hartfield's smaller east campus, located in Brandon, is home to grades K3–2nd.

 History

 Founding

-Hartfield Academy was formed after a merger between University Christian School, a private school in Flowood, Mississippi, and Pinelake Christian School, an elementary private school in Brandon, Mississippi, in 2012.
-Before the merger, University Christian School was also known before as Brandon Academy, established in July 1970 in Brandon, Mississippi, and in August 1990, the name changed from Brandon Academy to University Christian School after moving the school to a new location in Flowood, Mississippi.
+Hartfield Academy was formed after a merger between University Christian School, a private school in Flowood, and Pinelake Christian School, a private elementary school in Brandon, in 2012.
+Before the merger, University Christian School was also known before as Brandon Academy, founded in July 1970 in Brandon, Mississippi, and in August 1990, the name changed from Brandon Academy to University Christian School when the school was moved to a nearby location in Flowood, Mississippi.

 Before the school opened its doors, the school went through a transition phase, which the west campus, formerly University Christian School, moved away from its former school identity.
-After a substantial change in identity, Hartfield was open for school in August 2012.
+After a substantial change in identity, Hartfield opened in August 2012.
 The school was renovated to adopt its new identity.
-The mascot was changed to the 'Hawks' and colors to garnet and gold.
+The mascot was changed to 'Hugo the Hawk' and the colors to garnet and gold.

 Major expansion

 Hartfield Academy's main west campus was relatively small.
 The school administration and its Board of Trustees planned a new 45,000-square foot addition, which cost around $9 million.
-The school ran a capital campaign Undeniably Different for the expansion efforts, which raised nearly $4.5 million, and the expansion included new interactive classrooms, high school administrative offices, IT Help Center, Thomas W. Colbert Theater, a main plaza, Cockrell Administrative Offices, a redesigned dining hall, new athletic equipment, a basketball practice gym, and three labs.
+The school ran a capital campaign, Undeniably Different, for the expansion efforts, which raised nearly $4.5 million, and the expansion included new interactive classrooms, high school administrative offices, IT Help Center, Thomas W. Colbert Theater, a main plaza, Cockrell Administrative Offices, a redesigned dining hall, new athletic equipment, a basketball practice gym, and three labs.
 Construction began in the summer 2018 and finished before August 2019.

 Academics

-Hartfield Academy focuses on the mission and vision that every student "fulfill their God-given purpose", and the school exists to help families to prepare their students to purse "the next stage of life."
-Hartfield holds the five core values: Truth, Excellence, Service, Leadership, and Honor.
 In 2016, Hartfield and Belhaven University signed an agreement to provide dual-enrollment credit for advanced Hartfield students.

+Hartfield provides programs for both advanced and struggling students.
+The REACH program gives students extra time on major and minor grades, as well as differently formatted tests and quizzes.